-When hiring the right dog walker, you want someone who is going to going to take a genuine interest in your dog's welfare and be able to sympathise with its needs as well as yours - so if you do need that last minute favour or have that sudden pet emergency you'll have someone there to understand.
-That's why you ideally want someone who's compassionate.
+You want someone who will take a genuine interest in your dog’s welfare.
+They should be able to sympathise with your dog’s needs as well as yours.
+Then, if you do need that last minute favour you’ll have someone who understands.
+With this in mind, compassion is a very good quality to find in a dog walker!

 Finding someone who is responsible and dedicated to their work is the right way to go.
 Having a dedicated walker by your side who is willing to learn the ins and outs of your dog’s routine and preferences goes a long way towards ensuring a great experience both for you and your pet.

 Last but not least, your dog should be the decision maker.
 If your dog has issues with your dog walker of choice, chances are you’ll need to search for another candidate.
-But hey, dog walking is a growing industry, so you’ll always have another option.
-Meet and greets are a great way of seeing how a walker and your dog get along and are highly recommended.
-Using Tailster means that you can receive multiple quotes from local dog walkers, leaving you to decide who you'd like to contact.
+But hey, dog walking is a growing industry, so you’ll always have another option with Tailster!

-If you need any help finding the perfect carer for your pet, make a request below.
+If you need any help finding a good dog walker for your pet, make a request below.
 It’s free and it only takes 30 seconds – let’s see who we can find for you.